Vishalmunagekar/ims/README.md

 ```
 # Buil Spring boot application
 mvn clean install

 # Run Spring Boot app using Maven:
 mvn spring-boot:run

 # Run Spring Boot app with java -jar command
 java -jar target/ims-0.0.1-SNAPSHOT.jar
 ```

+## Initialize a Database Using Basic SQL Scripts
+Spring JDBC has a DataSource initializer feature.
+Spring Boot enables it by default and loads SQL from the standard locations schema.sql and data.sql (in the root of the classpath).
+In addition Spring Boot will load the schema-${platform}.sql and data-${platform}.sql files (if present).

+- You may define the platform with: spring.datasource.platform=oracle.
+- You may change the name of the sql script to load with: spring.datasource.data=myscript.sql.
+- Along with data.sql, Spring-boot also loads schema.sql (before data.sql).
+- You could also have an "update or insert" logic in your data.sql: oracle sql: update if exists else insert